kelvintechie1/content-labs/README.md

 ---

 Files may be stored in the following formats:
-.txt files - plain text files containing individual device configurations Lab exports from Cisco Modeling Labs (CML), EVE-NG, and Containerlab containing all configurations for the devices
+* .txt files - plain text files containing individual device configurations
+* Lab exports from Cisco Modeling Labs (CML), EVE-NG, and Containerlab containing all configurations for the devices

-The configurations will be organized by month and by particular video.
+The configurations will be organized by medium (e.g., YouTube, blog, etc.), timeframe, and specific post/article.

 Note that, especially for earlier labs, this is being provided as-is with no guarantees of any kind.
 Things may break as time goes on and software changes - unfortunately, I simply don't have the bandwidth to go back and make sure every lab will work for time immemorial.

 YouTube Channel link - https://www.youtube.com/c/kelvintran
 Blog link - https://www.blamethe.network